nuggslet/MGSM2Fix/README.md

 - Debug features (including stage select menu in MGS 1).

 ## Installation
-- Grab the latest release of MGSM2Fix from [here](https://github.com/nuggslet/MGSM2Fix/releases).
+- Grab the latest release of MGSM2Fix from [here](https://github.com/nuggslet/MGSM2Fix/releases) - or the preview release if you're feeling adventurous.
 - Extract the contents of the release into the game folder.<br />(e.g. "**steamapps\common\MGS1**" or "**steamapps\common\MGS Master Collection Bonus Content**" for Steam games).

 ### Steam Deck/Linux additional instructions